sphinx-doc/sphinx/Doc-26/install/index.rst

 get out of this manual.

-.. _standard-install:
+.. _inst-standard-install:

 Standard Build and Install
 ==========================

-As described in section :ref:`new-standard`, building and installing a module distribution using the Distutils is usually one simple command::
+As described in section :ref:`inst-new-standard`, building and installing a module distribution using the Distutils is usually one simple command::

    python setup.py install